tweag/nickel/doc/manual/merging.md

   │  │      cannot merge this expression
   │  originally merged here
   │
-  = Both values have the same merge priority but they can't be combined.
+  = Merge operands have the same merge priority but they can't be combined.
-  = Primitive values (Number, String, and Bool) or arrays can be merged only if they are equal.
+  = Both values are of type Number but they aren't equal.
-  = Functions can never be merged.
+  = Number values can only be merged if they are equal
 ```

 If the priorities differ, the value with the highest priority simply erases the